-In addition we have doctors who have special training in areas that benefit from extra expertise.
-So we recommend you explore our website to find out more.
+In addition, doctors here have special training in areas that benefit from extra expertise.
+So we recommend you explore this website to find out more or phone to discuss your needs.

 A medical checkup is one of the most important steps you can take.
 Our medical checkups are tailored to you as in individual.